 Water Purification Devices

-According to one source, the first verified case of giardia lamblia was in the Aspen, Colorado area, in 1975.
+According to one source, the first verified giardia lamblia case was in the Aspen, Colorado area, in 1975.
 Since that time, giardia has appeared in many remote areas, including Alaska.
-Giardia is carried in the intestinal tract of an infested mammal, and makes its way into the water by defecation.
+Giardia is carried in the intestinal tract of an infected mammal and makes its way into the water by defecation.
 Giardia cysts are ingested by drinking contaminated water, and the cycle begins again.
-Giardia can cause multiple side effects, but the most common are diarrhea, bloating, intestinal cramps and moderate to severe weight loss.
-Some carriers are asymptomatic, and may not be aware that they carry the organism (for more on the causes, symptoms, prevention and treatment of giardia, read "Don't Drink the Water" by Michael Strahan).
+Giardia can cause multiple side effects, but the most common are diarrhea, bloating, intestinal cramps, and moderate to severe weight loss.
+Some carriers are asymptomatic and may not be aware that they carry the organism (for more on the causes, symptoms, prevention, and treatment of giardia, read "Don't Drink the Water" by Michael Strahan).